xnvme/xnvme/docs/getting_started/index.rst

 implementation of device drivers entirely in user space.

-Although Linux provides a capable NVMe Driver with flexible IOCTLs, then a user space NVMe driver serves those who seek the lowest possible command per-command processing overhead or wants full control over NVMe command construction, including command-payloads.
+Although Linux provides a capable NVMe Driver with flexible IOCTLs, then a user space NVMe driver serves those who seek the lowest possible per-command processing overhead or wants full control over NVMe command construction, including command-payloads.

-Fortunately, you do not need to go and write a user space NVMe driver since a highly efficient, mature and well-maintained driver already exists.
+Fortunately, you do not need to go and write an user space NVMe driver since a highly efficient, mature and well-maintained driver already exists.
 Namely, the NVMe driver provided by the **Storage Platform Development Kit** (_`SPDK`).